sphinx-doc/sphinx/doc/tutorial/index.rst

 ones <https://sphinx-themes.org/>`_.

-For example, to use the `Furo <https://pradyunsg.me/furo/>`_ third-party theme in your HTML documentation, first you will need to install it with ``pip`` on your Python virtual environment, like this:
+For example, to use the `Furo <https://pradyunsg.me/furo/>`_ third-party theme in your HTML documentation, first you will need to install it with ``pip`` in your Python virtual environment, like this:

 .. code-block:: console